wahyusa/go-learn/README.md

 # About

-Auto pooling 15 second and update JSON with Go
+Auto polling 15 second and update JSON with Go

 ## Installation